 The prices are comparatively higher in retailing because there are many additional costs in this kind of business.
 Expenses such as marketing costs, shipping and logistics costs, salary to employees, electricity expenses, warehousing costs are all included in the retail price of a product.

 To become a successful retailer, there are several factors that eCommerce business owners have to consider.
-Location of the shop (if you have a brick-and-mortar store), the look and feel of the store, product displays, quality of products, customer support, delivery speed are a few of the factors that has to be given much importance in a retail business, as it leaves a profound impact on the customers’ minds.
+Location of the shop (if you have a brick-and-mortar store), the look and feel of the store, product displays, quality of products, customer support, and delivery speed are a few of the factors that have to be given much importance in a retail business, as they leave a profound impact on the customers’ minds.

 This table will give you a clear picture of the differences between the two types of business models –

 Why can Wholesaling be the Right Choice for You?

 If you want to reach a large customer base without much effort into marketing and advertising, wholesaling can be the right business model for you.
 You will be able to grow your business much faster if you’re into wholesaling, as your products will be accessible to a larger audience.
 And once you capture more audience, retailers will get more attracted towards your business as they will see a solid like for your goods amongst customers.
 Hence, they would like to stock up more of your products.

 Wholesaling builds awareness for your product.
 Instead of consumers having to purchase exclusively from a particular shop, be it virtual or brick and mortar, consumers can see your product in various outlets.
 It can allow a wide range of consumers who might otherwise not have been aware of your product to build a relationship with it.

 Opt for Dropshipping